Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: The sp4 -skein algebra S(sp4,S) of an unpunctured marked surface

 \begin{proof} Given an ideal triangulation $\Delta=\{\alpha_1,\alpha_2,\dots,\alpha_n\}$ of $\Sigma$, one can decompose $\mathscr{S}^{\mathsf{st}}_{\mathfrak{sp}_4}(\Sigma)_{\mathrm{rd}}$ into $\mathscr{S}^{\mathsf{st}}_{\mathfrak{sp}_4}(\sqcup_{T\in t(\Delta)}T)_{\mathrm{rd}}\cong\bigotimes_{T\in t(\Delta)}\mathscr{S}^{\mathsf{st}}_{\mathfrak{sp}_4}(T)_{\mathrm{rd}}$ via the composite $\theta_{\Delta}^{\mathrm{rd}}:=\theta_{\alpha_n}^{\mathrm{rd}}\circ\cdots\circ\theta_{\alpha_2}^{\mathrm{rd}}\circ\theta_{\alpha_1}^{\mathrm{rd}}$ of splitting homomorphisms.
 Then we get the following sequence of homomorphisms:

+The first localization map becomes inclusion because every boundary web is a non-zero divisor.
 The right-most algebra is an Ore domain by \cref{prop:Ore_triangle}.
 Then we have an embedding of $\Skein{\Sigma}$ into an Ore domain, which implies that $\Skein{\Sigma}$ is a domain.
 Then we can apply \cite[Proposition~2.2]{LY20} to the domain $\Skein{\Sigma}$ and the quantum plane $\langle\cC_{\bD}\rangle_{\text{alg}}$ generated by a web cluster $\cC_{\bD}$ as in \cref{thm:Cweb-exp}, where the hypothesis there is satisfied thanks to \cref{thm:Cweb-exp}.
 It concludes that $\Skein{\Sigma}$ is an Ore domain, and $\mathrm{Frac}\Skein{\Sigma}$ is isomorphic to the skew-field of fraction of the quantum torus generated by the web cluster $\cC_{\bD}$. \end{proof}

 \begin{cor} We have inclusions $\Skein{\Sigma}\subset\Skein{\Sigma}[\partial^{-1}]\subset\mathrm{Frac}\Skein{\Sigma}$. \end{cor}